timCF/silverb/README.md

 ==> Elixir.Silverb : found errors [deprecated: [], undefined: [{{Example, :count, 1}, {Enummm, :count, 1}}], unused: []]
 ```

-Change some config for dependence :myswt
+Change some config for dependence Myswt, and it also fail on startup!
+Server port changed and module Myswt.WebServer is need to be recompiled now!
 ```
 config :myswt, app: :example, server_port: 9999, callback_module: Myswt.Example
 ```